derailed-dash/Advent-of-Code/docs/2022/index.md

 **Welcome to AoC 2022!**

-Coming soon!!

-Ready to save Christmas?
+It's time to [save Christmas](https://adventofcode.com/2022/){:target="_blank"} once more!

+We do this by collecting stars each day.
+This year, the stars are food for the reindeer!

 Follow the links below.

 ## Day Index